 - Day trip to neighbouring must-see: Mont Ventoux (30km) – ride or drive to Mont Ventoux’s peak at 1,910 m

 As a holidaymaker…

 This once quiet region is no longer a hidden gem.
 In part, due to the prestigious title of Les Plus Beaux Villages de France or the Most Beautiful Villages of France.
 But also, Peter Mayle’s famous book, A Year in Provence, brought a flood of tourists to this area.
 There is no denying that this is a pretty special place.
-One that I don’t mind keeping all to myself.
+I can see why these are the 7 most beautiful villages in Provence.